Legendary German striker Gerd Mueller dead at 75 - RFI

 Berlin (AFP)

-Legendary German striker Gerd Mueller died in the early hours of Sunday at the age of 75, his former club Bayern Munich has confirmed.
+Legendary German striker Gerd Mueller died in the early hours of Sunday at the age of 75, his former club Bayern Munich confirmed, as tributes were paid to the footballer nicknamed "The Bomber".

+"Today, the world of FC Bayern stands still," the Bundesliga giants wrote on their website with the famous club logo coloured black.

 During a glittering career, Mueller scored a record 365 goals for Bayern in the Bundesliga during the 1960s and 70s, as well as scoring 68 times for West Germany in 62 internationals.